 “In Australia, there is now just one pigment producer, with an exportable surplus of around 200,000 tonnes per year.

 “Ineos – one of the global chemical industry’s giants, but a complete newcomer to the TiO2 industry – has emerged as the second largest US producer, with a capacity of nearly 250,000 tonnes per year.

 “Before too long, Ineos may well seek to extend its reach in the TiO2 value-chain, giving rise to more M&A activity.

 These developments have changed the nature and ethos of the pigment industry, Adams said.

 “The business model of Tronox is vertical integration, from mineral sands to pigment, so ultimately they will only produce as much feedstock as they need,” he added.

 “Right now, the company is about 85 percent self-sufficient in feedstock, but the ultimate aim is to be totally independent of third-party suppliers.”

 Exploration activity dwindling

-Investment into mineral sands exploration – and therefore the overall pipeline of projects – is also drying up, he warned.
+Investment into mineral sands exploration – and therefore the overall pipeline of projects – is also drying up, Adams warned.